Long Black Veil: Cover versions

 "Long Black Veil" has become a standard and has been covered by a variety of artists in country, folk and rock styles.
 The highest charting cover version was a #26 country hit by Sammi Smith in 1974.

 Johnny Cash performed the song on the first episode of The Johnny Cash Show in 1969, duetting with Joni Mitchell.
 The song has also appeared on landmark albums by Johnny Cash and The Band in 1968 (see list below), and charted again in 1999 with the Dave Matthews Band, who performed the song live with Emmylou Harris at a Johnny Cash tribute concert.
 Early in her career, Joan Baez incorporated the song into her live repertoire, and recorded it twice (see list below).

 The Band performed the song at the 1969 Woodstock Festival, and it appears on their first studio album, Music From Big Pink.

+Bob Dylan performed a version of the song in 1970, as an outtake to the Self Portrait/New Morning sessions.
+This version was finally officially released on the Bob Dylan 1970 compilation in 2020, 50 years after the recording.
+Dylan also played the song in a live performance in 1997.

 The song appears on David Allan Coe's 1984 compilation 20 Greatest Hits and on Marianne Faithfull's Rich Kid Blues, recorded in 1971 but shelved until 1985.

 Nick Cave and the Bad Seeds recorded a version for the 1986 covers album Kicking Against the Pricks.

-The song was performed by Bruce Springsteen on his 2006 Seeger Sessions Band Tour.
+Bruce Springsteen performed the song on his 2006 Seeger Sessions Band Tour.

 The chorus is frequently sung by Bruce Hornsby during live performances of his song "White Wheeled Limousine", including the version on the retrospective box set Intersections (1985-2005).

+In 1992 the British band Diesel Park West covered the song (along with other cover versions) on their series of ‘God Only Knows’ EPs that were released on the EMI/Food record label.